alperyilmaz/lists-online/project-graduation-thesis-2020.md

 # Instructions

-* Please send your presentation file to your advisor prior 14:00 or during breaks (PDF is preferred, pptx files might not be rendered correctly)
+* Please have your presentation file ready for upload.
+PDF is preferred, pptx files might not be rendered correctly
 * The presenting students are expected to have camera on
 * Your presentation should take no more than 8 mins.
 2 mins will be used for Q/A session